M66B/FairEmail/README.md

 *Fully featured, open source, privacy friendly email app for Android*

+FairEmail is easy to setup and works with virtually all email providers, including Gmail, Outlook and Yahoo!

 FairEmail might be for you if you value your privacy.

 ## Main features